UPS Airlines: Current fleet

-UPS Airlines will become the world's largest operator of the Boeing 747-8F (following its 2018 purchase); it is the second-largest operator of the Boeing 757 and 767, McDonnell Douglas MD-11F, and Airbus A300.
-The airline was also the largest operator of the Douglas DC-8 for a number of years, as it operated nearly half the active examples of the type worldwide at the time of its 2009 retirement.
+UPS Airlines is now the world's largest operator of the Boeing 747-8F at 30 aircraft; it is the second largest operator of the Boeing 757 Freighter and 767 Freighter, McDonnell Douglas MD-11F, and Airbus A300 Freighter.
+The airline was also the largest operator of the Douglas DC-8 Freighter for a number of years, as it operated nearly half of all active examples of the type worldwide at the time of its 2009 retirement.